umsundu/nfsshell/README.md

 root@kali:/opt/nfsshell# chmod +x nfsshell_64
 ```

-## Install the required libraries:
+## Install the required libraries (if not already insatlled):

+**Note** - Version 8 of the libreadline.so.8 and libhistory.so.8 should already be installed under  /lib/x86_64-linux-gnu/.
+If not install as below.

 `sudo apt-get install libreadline-dev`

 Once the binary has been downloaded and you try to run it, you may run into the following error: